rhansen2/dyndao/README.md

 dynamic schema changes.
 See github.com/rbastic/dyndao/schema for how dyndao handles dynamic schemas.

-Another example: since most Go ORMs use code generators and structs, you are never able to easily write an UPDATE that mentions a SQL function call:
+Additionally, since most Go ORMs use code generators and structs, you are never able to easily write an UPDATE that mentions a SQL function call:

 ```code
 UPDATE fooTable SET ..., UPDATE_TIMESTAMP=NOW() WHERE fooTable_ID = 1;